IBM/node-red-dsx-workflow/README.md

 2. Data is utilized as csv files.
 3. The Jupyter notebook processes the data and generates insights.
 4. The Jupyter notebook is powered by Spark.
-5. The Node-RED hosts a websocket server that is a medium of communication between the Jupyter notebook on IBM DSX and Web UI.
+5. The Node-RED hosts a websocket server that is a medium of communication between the Jupyter notebook on IBM Watson Studio and Web UI.
 6. The Node-RED hosts a web server that renders the Web UI.

 ## Included components

 * [Node-RED](https://console.bluemix.net/catalog/starters/node-red-starter): Node-RED is a programming tool for wiring together APIs and online services.

-* [IBM Data Science Experience](https://apsportal.ibm.com/analytics): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+* [IBM Watson Studio](https://apsportal.ibm.com/analytics): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

 * [IBM Cloud Object Storage](https://console.bluemix.net/catalog/infrastructure/cloud-object-storage): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.